spidersocks/unified-backend/content/en/faq/gapsk.md

 ---

+# GAPSK Exam Date & Arrangements

+Q: Is the GAPSK exam at the end of this month?
+A: Thank you for your question!
+Our team will contact you soon to provide details.

+---

 # Placement & Assessment
 We recommend a short diagnostic assessment to place your child at the appropriate level.
 Placement ensures lessons match the child's current ability and keeps learning efficient.